-- 2D3a Domestic solvent use includes emissions from the use of solvent in household cleaning and car care products as well as cosmetics. - 2D3b Road paving with asphalt includes emissions from the production and use of asphalt for road paving. - 2D3c Asphalt roofing includes emissions from the manufacturing of roofing products and the blowing of asphalt. - 2D3d1 Decorative coating includes emissions from paint application for construction and buildings, domestic use and wood products. - 2D3d2 Industrial coating includes emissions from paint application for manufacture of automobiles, car repairing, coil coating, boat building and other industrial paint application. - 2D3e Degreasing includes emissions from the use of solvents for metal degreasing and cleaning. - 2D3f Dry cleaning includes emissions from the use of solvent in cleaning machines. - 2D3g Chemical products, manufacture and processing covers the emissions from the use of chemical products such as polyurethane and polystyrene foam processing, manufacture of paints, inks and glues, textile finishing and leather tanning. - 2D3h Printing includes emissions from the use of solvent in the printing industry - 2D3i Other product use addresses emissions from glass wool enduction, printing industry, fat, edible and non-edible oil extraction, preservation of wood, application of glues and adhesives, vehicles dewaxing.
-We are exploring if Hg emissions from fluorescent tubes occur in Italy.
-No other emissions from the sector occur.
-NMVOC emissions from 2D3a, 2D3d, 2D3g, 2D3h and 2D3i are key categories in 2021; the same categories, except 2D3h, were also key categories in 1990.
-For the trend 1990 -2021, 2D3a, 2D3g and 2D3h result as key categories.
-The sector accounts, in 2021, for 38.0% of total national NMVOC emissions, whereas in 1990 the weight out of the total was equal to 30.5%.
-Total sectoral NMVOC emissions decreased by 45.5%, between 1990 and 2021.
+- 2D3a Domestic solvent use includes emissions from the use of solvent in household cleaning and car care products as well as cosmetics. - 2D3b Road paving with asphalt includes emissions from the production and use of asphalt for road paving. - 2D3c Asphalt roofing includes emissions from the manufacturing of roofing products and the blowing of asphalt. - 2D3d1 Decorative coating includes emissions from paint application for construction and buildings, domestic use and wood products. - 2D3d2 Industrial coating includes emissions from paint application for manufacture of automobiles, car repairing, coil coating, boat building and other industrial paint application. - 2D3e Degreasing includes emissions from the use of solvents for metal degreasing and cleaning. - 2D3f Dry cleaning includes emissions from the use of solvent in cleaning machines. - 2D3g Chemical products, manufacture and processing covers the emissions from the use of chemical products such as polyurethane and polystyrene foam processing, manufacture of paints, inks and glues, textile finishing and leather tanning. - 2D3h Printing includes emissions from the use of solvent in the printing industry - 2D3i Other product use addresses emissions from glass and mineral wool enduction, fat edible and non-edible oil extraction, preservation of wood, application of glues and adhesives, vehicles dewaxing.

+NMVOC emissions from 2D3a, 2D3d, 2D3g, 2D3i and 2D3h are key categories in 2022; the same categories, except 2D3h, were also key categories in 1990.
+For the trend 1990-2022, 2D3a, 2D3g and 2D3h result as key categories.

+The sector accounts, in 2022, for 40.3% of total national NMVOC emissions, whereas in 1990 the weight out of the total was equal to 30.3%.
+Total sectoral NMVOC emissions decreased by 44.5%, between 1990 and 2022.
+PM10 and PM2.5 account for 2.6% and 1.8%, respectively, in 2022.
+PAH emissions are also estimated but they account for less than 1%.